Hey! Welcome to our Tonal Vs Oxefit XS1 comparison guide!

 On the other hand, the XS1 burnout mode works like intermittent loading, which means it adds more resistance with every rep you do.

-For example, if you do squats with 20 lbs for 5 reps, you can set up the machine to add an additional 5-10 lbs for every rep you do.
+For example, if you do squats with 20 lbs for 5 reps, you can set up the machine to add 5-10 lbs for every rep you do.

 When it comes to cardio, Tonal and XS1 are completely different machines but have one thing in common; they both give access to on-demand cardio classes.